How Much Does An Inground Pool Cost?

 Inground Pool Heater Cost

-An inground pool heater costs $550 to over $10,000, with another $400 to $500 for installation.
-The difference in prices for inground pool heaters is primarily how much water you need to heat, and what the rise in temperature is from the average coldest temperature to the desired water temperature.
+An inground pool heater costs $1,600 to $5,200 installed on average.
+Prices depend on how much water you need to heat, and what the rise in temperature is from the average coldest temperature to the desired water temperature.

 - Electric tankless water heaters generally start between $500 and $600.